 West Africa articles on Democracy Chronicles

 West Africa is a core region of democratic progress in the world and also a region where many of the challenges to better and more widespread world democracy are evident.
-West Africa here will include 18 countries: Benin, Burkina Faso, the island nation of Cape Verde, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, the island of Saint Helena, Senegal, Sierra Leone, São Tomé and Príncipe and Togo.
-Nigerian content on DC is so extensive, it won't be automatically included here, just click the link above.
+West Africa here will include fifteen countries: Benin, Burkina Faso, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Senegal, Sierra Leone, and Togo.
+Nigerian content on Democracy Chronicles is so extensive, it won't be automatically included here, just click the link above.
 Also check out our section on World Democracy.

 Burkina Faso Junta Sees Return To Democracy Within 3 Years